superfly/docs/reference/enveloop.html.md

 ## Pricing and Billing

 <aside class="callout">
-During the public beta, Enveloop is free to use on Fly.
+During the public beta, Enveloop is free to use on Fly.io.
 </aside>

 Enveloop starts at $5 per month.
 With that, we include 1000 messages per month -- each message over 1000 is $0.005.
 As you send more messages, individual messages sent cost less -- the breakdown below illustrates.
 While we only charges for messages (email or text) sent, the $5 minimum helps cover logging, data retention, and support.
 You can view the official [Enveloop Pricing](https://enveloop.com/pricing) page for additional information.